George Washington never actually lived in the White House – let alone Washington, DC. Photo Credit

 - George Washington never lived in DC.
-The White House was actually completed a year after he died and our second President, John Adams, was the first to live there.
+The White House was actually completed a year after he died and the second U.S. President, John Adams, was the first to live there.

 - The statue of Andrew Jackson in Lafayette Square (directly across from the White House) was partially made from British cannons that were taken in the War of 1812.